A Red Blood Cell Placed In Distilled Water Will

 We need to create several different solutions containing varying concentrations of distilled water and anticoagulant.
 This will allow us to test how the red blood cells respond to changes in their environment.
 Once we have created our solutions, we can place our samples into each one and observe any changes that occur over time.

-See also Is Distilled Water Good For Your Body
+See also How To Make Distilled Water For Drinking

 By observing these changes, we will be able to see how distilled water affects the shape and size of our red blood cells.
 This information can then be used to help us understand how our bodies react when placed in environments with different levels of hydration.